sharduul/chalk/_posts/2017-9-18-angularjs-http-vs-resource.md

 ### Summary

-To summarize, `$http` and `$resource` very similar functionality.
+To summarize, `$http` and `$resource` have a very similar functionality.
 But, it is recommended to use `$resource when you are dealing with RESTful APIs, because of the powerful programming interface provided by the `$resource` service.
 And then, you can use `$http` when you are dealing with non-RESTful APIs and services which respond with non-conventionals data types like strings.

 If you are a beginner, I would recommend using `$http` just to get a better understanding of how asynchronous programming is done in AngularJS.
 And then, when you start working on complex applications consider switching to the `$resource` service.